-Vegetable compound could become ingredient to treating leukemiaDecember 12th, 2012 in Cancer /
+Vegetable compound could become ingredient to treating leukemiaDecember 12, 2012 in Medicine & Health / Cancer

 It looks like your mother was on to something when she said, "Eat your vegetables!"
 A concentrated form of a compound called sulforaphane found in broccoli and other cruciferous vegetables has been shown to reduce the number of acute lymphoblastic leukemia cells in the lab setting, said researchers at Baylor College of Medicine.
 The findings appear in the current edition of PLOS ONE.